funixorg/Saturn9-docs/stdlib.h/F_rgbtohex.md

 ## Return value

-Returns the color in hexadecimal with the prefix `0x`, for example: `0xffff`
+Returns the rgb color in hexadecimal format, for example: `0xffff`